byterubpay/byterub-site/_posts/2019-04-22-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-04-22.md

 **\<sgp\_>** hello!
 **\<sarang>** I assume suraeNoether is also here
 **\<sarang>** I suppose we can move to 2.
 ROUNDTABLE
-**\<sarang>** The new output selection algorithm was put into a PR by moneromooo with some additional tests added; many thanks to moneromooo for that work
+**\<sarang>** The new output selection algorithm was put into a PR by byterubmooo with some additional tests added; many thanks to byterubmooo for that work
 **\<sarang>** and it's now merged
 **\<sarang>** This helps to mitigate the block weighting issues and provide better selection
 **\<sarang>** The attempted CLSAG proof reduction to LSAG was not successful because of the way key images are computed, unfortunately